I never understood the fuss about sinus infections until I experienced it firsthand.

 Steam inhaling is a simple yet powerful way to relieve sinus pressure and headaches while opening your blocked nose.

 The 2 best options in my experience are Vinegar (don’t raise an eyebrow yet) and Ginger plus Turmeric.

 Empty a nasal sprayer (to get the fine mist) and add about 5-6 drops of white vinegar.

-Then I covered my head with a kitchen towel and took deep breaths of the supercharged steam, for about 2 minutes.
-No sinus pressure for 5-6 hours.
+Then I covered my head with a kitchen towel and took deep breaths of the wonderful-smelling steam, for about 2 minutes.
+The result?